 William Camden, in his guide to Westminster Abbey published in 1600, says that the bones of the poet were transferred to this tomb.
 Chaucer's coat of arms is painted twice on the monument ("party per pale argent and gules, a bend counterchanged", ie. a shield with one half silver and one half red with a bend across it.)
 Around the ledge of the tomb there was said to have been the following words on a brass strip, translated as "What once I was some fame perhaps may tell; if not, for earthly glories die away, read this monument".

-A stained glass window, designed by J.G.Waller, depicting scenes from The Canterbury Tales was erected above his monument in 1868 but this was destroyed in the Second World War.
+A stained glass window, designed by J.G.Waller, depicting scenes from The Canterbury Tales was erected above his monument in 1868.
+This was destroyed by blast in the Second World War.
 It was the gift of Dr Nathaniel Rogers of Westminster.
 A cartoon of a panel from this is in the Abbey collection.

 Geoffrey's son Thomas died in 1434 and is buried in Ewelme Church in Oxfordshire with his wife Matilda and their daughter Alice de la Pole, Duchess of Suffolk (d.1475)